MDPI-AG/case-study-backend-engineering-php/README.md

 controller).
 Please refactor the controller method to use another more appropriate approach (command, service. etc.).

-Bear in mind that the example data is relatively small, but in a production context, the database could contain millions of records for books.
-Please consider this in the design.
+Bear in mind that the example data is relatively small, but in a production context, the database could contain millions of records for books -- please consider this fact in the design.
+Also, you need to slightly rewrite the logic to account for the new `Author` entity.

 Please be ready to explain your refactoring decisions during the technical interview.